List of JoJo's Bizarre Adventure characters: Part 4: Diamond Is Unbreakable

 The youngest of the two Nijimura brothers who are responsible for creating the majority of Stand users in Morioh via the Bow and Arrow.
 Okuyasu is overly dependent on his elder brother Keicho to make hard decisions.
 After his brother dies, he seeks revenge against the user of the Stand Red Hot Chili Pepper, Akira Otoishi, and becomes friends with Josuke and Koichi.
 Okuyasu's father is a bizarre creature that can regenerate rapidly, rendering him immortal.
 He was mutated by a flesh bud made from Dio's cells after the latter's death at the hands of Jotaro.
 At first, Okuyasu and Keicho plotted to kill their father to relieve him of his suffering, creating Stand users via the Bow and Arrow for this very purpose.
 However, after he learns that his father still has sentience, he gives up on the plan.
 His Stand is The Hand (ザ・ハンド, Za Hando), which erases whatever space it swipes with its right hand, drawing objects closer to Okuyasu or drawing Okuyasu himself closer to an object.
 Should he erase the middle of an object, the two remaining halves will snap together (demonstrated when he erases the middle of a sign, causing it to say something different with the middle portion gone).
 While this ability is quite useful and could be devastating in the right hands, Okuyasu himself is rather unintelligent, rarely using it to its full potential.

+In Japanese, he is voiced by Wataru Takagi and Konami Saito (child) in all appearances.
+In English, he is voiced by Jalen K. Cassell.